St Catherine's Church, Dublin (Church of Ireland): Church architecture

 Historian Maurice Craig wrote that St. Catherine's has "the finest façade of any church in Dublin".
 Its façade is built of mountain granite and has in the centre four Doric semi-columns supporting a pediment, and at the extremities coupled pilasters.
 Originally a spire was intended, but this was not completed due to lack of funds.
 It is in the Palladian style similar to St Thomas's Church on Marlborough Street.

 Internally, St. Catherine's is a galleried church (a type common in Dublin from the late 17th century) Architects Curdy and Mitchell restored the church in 1877 and during the following decade an interior reordering was undertaken by architect James Franklin Fuller, during which the old box pews were replaced with open ones.

 The crypt contains the remains of several Earls of Meath.
 Christopher Plunkett, 2nd Earl of Fingall, fatally wounded at the Battle of Rathmines, was buried in St Catherine's in August 1649.

 Cemetery

 The churchyard and cemetery lie to the rear of St. Catherine's.
 Originally dating to 1552, burials ceased in 1894.
 The cemetery is now a small public park.
 There is a plot which was provided by the Protestant Orphan Society for the burial of orphans, in the churchyard.
-There is a memorial to those took part in the 1803 Rising, and where hanged, some were hanged on Thomas Street.
+There is a memorial to those who took part in the 1803 Rising, and were hanged, some were hanged on Thomas Street.

 Clergy

+According to early records the vicar of St. Catherine's, in 1551, was Rev. Peter Lodowicke (Ledwich) and his successor was Rev. John Hande.

-Clergy who have served in St. Catherines have included rectors Rev. James Whitelaw, Rev. John David Hastings, Rev. John Day Hurst and Rev Robert Vance.
+Notable clergy to have served in St. Catherines include the rectors Rev. James Whitelaw (1749–1813), and Rev. John Percy Phair (1876–1967; later Bishop of Ossory).

 Rev. Eoghan Heaslip was appointed minister in 2017.